orlyjamie/asnrecon/README.md

 Using this option, the script will take a single domain/hostname which it will then perform a lookup against the local ASN database and select a list of IP ranges associated with that ASN.

+`Note:` The script can take an input file `main.config` which can be used to prevent scanning specific IP ranges.
+IP addresses to be avoided should be supplied in a comma delimited format.

 - Specific IPv4 range scan

 This option will accept an IP address range `0.0.0.0/0` and attempt to perform SSL connections while printing any identified certs